Drowning is the second-largest cause of death in children under 12.

 On October 1, 2016, DDSA co-founders Jeff Commings and Geoff Glaser debuted “Swimming With Inspiration and Motivation” on the campus of the University of Northern Colorado in Greeley.
 The event featured 26 children from the Greeley Transitional House, which helps families find stability after the loss of a job or other financial setbacks.
 The highlight of the day was an introductory 30-minute lesson for the children.
 For some, it was their first formal swimming lesson, and hopefully the start of a lifelong love of the sport.
-The members of the UNC women’s swim team served as teachers in the water, and the UNC chapter of Lambda Chi Alpha offered support during the event.
+The members of the UNC women’s swim team served as teachers in the water.
 A3 Performance donated swimsuits and goggles for every child to use during the lesson!

 Olympic gold medalist Darian Townsend was the event’s featured speaker and served as the “Inspiration” for the children.
 Participants watched videos of Townsend’s swimming accomplishments, saw him demonstrate all four swimming strokes and got a glimpse of his Olympic gold medal!
 Also in attendance was Olympic gold medalist B.J.
 Bedford, who also helped teach during the swim lesson!